-- ✓ Developed our Progression Strategies - ✓ Considered areas to develop within our Pathway models and work with LAs and partners to implement. - Extended and developed our partnerships with education and employment sector to ensure young people have pathways into education and employment and we are able to support both young people and employers - Ensured young people have access to Employability and Lifeskills' Programmes in a consistent way - ✓ Delivered contractual services and optimise outcomes for young people - ✓ Continued to deliver Homelessness Reduction Act services in both Youth Hubs - ✓ Extended services for Care Leavers - ✓ Implemented the Transitions Centre fulfilling our ambition to develop a residential Assessment and Wellbeing Centre for young people with complex needs. - ✓ Extended our PIE delivery by at least one significant contract
+- Developed our Employability Strategy and commenced preparation for regulatory reform, including Ofsted. - Continued to develop our Pathway models and work with LAs and partners to implement - Secured funding for the development of a Youth Hub in Coventry - ✓ Worked with Birmingham City Council on the roll-out of Early Intervention and Prevention across all services. - Extended and developed our partnerships with education and employment sector to ensure young people have pathways into education and employment and we are able to support both young people and employers - Ensured young people have access to Employability and Lifeskills Programmes in a consistent way - Delivered contractual services and optimised outcomes for young people - ✓ Continued to deliver Homelessness Reduction Act services in both Youth Hubs

+- ✓ Reviewed our services for Care Leavers and committed to preparing for Ofsted registration for 16-17 year old Care Leavers; Worked with Care Leaver Covenant and partners and Youth Voice - ✓ Implemented learning from the Transitions Hub fulfilling our ambition to develop a residential Assessment and Well-being Centre for young people with complex needs. - Extended PIE training to additional organisations